Just what, exactly, is a “sofa designed for the home we call Earth?” And what is so “sustainable” about the wood in it?

-Some wood, of course, is more sustainable than others.
-Here's what you need to know:
+Some wood, of course, is more sustainable from others.
+Here’s what you need to know.

-The most stringent of these programs, she said, is run by the Forest Stewardship Council.
-"The FSC guidelines are the ones most environmental groups trust," Snoonian said.
+The most stringent of these programs, she says, is run by the Forest Stewardship Council.
+“The FSC guidelines are the ones most environmental groups trust,” Snoonian said.

-"If you're buying Southern yellow pine or redwood or cedar, probably it's OK without certification," he said.
+“If you’re buying Southern yellow pine or redwood or cedar, probably it’s OK without certification,” he says.

 Bill Banzhaf, president of the Sustainable Forestry Initiative, one of the country’s largest certifying organizations, says the more customers ask about sustainable wood, the more it will create a market for good practices.